malach-it/boruta_auth/guides/oauth_openid_business_rules.md

 - A request object can be fetched from `request_uri`.
 - A malformed request URI, an HTTP fetch failure, or a fetched malformed JWT is rejected.
+- A request URI is fetched using the requesting client's trusted authorities and trusted hosts.
 - Successfully fetched request objects are parsed the same way as inline request objects.

+## Outbound HTTP trust rules

+These rules apply when Boruta retrieves request objects, client JWKS, and credential status lists.

+- Outbound retrieval requires HTTPS.
+- Retrieval requires PEM-encoded trusted certificate authorities, an exact trusted host, or the configured Boruta issuer host.
+- When trusted authorities are configured, the remote certificate must chain to one of those authorities.
+- When only a trusted host is configured, the system certificate authorities are used.
+- Trusted hosts are normalized by trimming whitespace, a trailing dot, and letter case before exact comparison.
+Host wildcards are not supported.
+- The configured Boruta issuer host is implicitly trusted.
+- When none of those trust sources accepts the destination, or when trust metadata is malformed or the certificate is untrusted, retrieval is rejected.

 ## Redirect URI matching rules